sszhao/sszhao.github.io/_posts/2024-05-01-chiangmai-camp-2024.md

 This is a unique opportunity to enhance your research skills, collaborate with experienced researchers, and potentially kick-start your publication journey in HCI.
 All set against the backdrop of Chiang Mai, a city known for its breathtaking landscapes, historic temples, and friendly locals.

 Apply now and make your summer truly enriching in the heart of one of Thailand's most beautiful cities.
-If you are interested, please fill out the following form. **(https://forms.gle/YqeYqdxHueDPv396A)**
+If you are interested, please fill out the following **[Google Form](https://forms.gle/YqeYqdxHueDPv396A)**

 **Frequently Asked Questions**